 On 12th July 1930 Charles and Irene arrived back at Southampton, from Brisbane, via Colombo (having originated their journey in New Zealand) on the S.S.
 Largs Bay.
 Their proposed address was listed as 54 St Michael’s Road, Bedford, the home Charles’ recently widowed mother, Gerardine.
 (Father, Herbert John, had died on 5th May 1929).
-Their first child was born there in 1932, although the family cannot be found on the 1939 Register.
+Their first child was born there in 1932.

 Further promotion, to Temporary Captain, came on 23rd October 1914, becoming a full Captain on 23rd January 1915.
 On 14th March 1916 Charles moved into the ‘Motor Machine Gun Service‘.

 Charles was with the 1st Battalion when it docked in Le Havre on 16th August 1914 and the Battalion disembarked at 4.00 p.m. and marched to their rest camp.
 However, the War Diary for the 18th reads: “8.30 p.m.
 Arrived at Le Cateau.
 Detrained and proceeded to Pommereuil.
 Lieut.
 C de W Woodyer remained at Le Cateau sick“.
 Charles returned to England shortly afterwards so did not take part, with the rest of ‘C’ Company, in the Battle of Audregnies on 24th August 1914.